SergeyKurdyukov/goreact-file-manager/README.md

 9) To run tests make `php artisan test`

 ### Demo:
-You can see the project video presentation in a file demo.mp4
+You can see a project video presentation in the file [demo.mp4](https://github.com/SergeyKurdyukov/goreact-file-manager/blob/master/demo.mp4) or by the [link](https://youtu.be/RJKz3H-snHk)